rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryAws.md

 - There is a single argument of type AwsArtifactsToDeleteInput.
 - Returns AwsArtifactsToDelete.
-### cloudaccountlistkmskeys
-- There are 3 arguments.
-    - cloudAccountUuid - System.String: The ID of the cloud account.
-    - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
-    - region - AwsRegion: AWS region argument for archival use case.
-- Returns AwsCloudAccountListKMSKeysResponse.
 ### cloudaccountlistsecuritygroups
 Retrieves a list of security groups in the specified cloud account and virtual private cloud (VPC).